 Submit the application and encompassing documents online.

 One copy is sufficient.
-Proposals for Summer 2013 Mini-Project professorships are due by noon on April 2, 2013.
+Proposals for Summer 2017 Mini-Project professorships are due April 20, 2017 at noon.
 Awardees are selected by the Faculty Instructional Development Committee.

 Office of Instructional Development